Metal Max: Success company era

 In 2005, Metal Saga was developed and published by Success for the PlayStation 2.
 The development team is a new team, while some staffs are fan of Metal Max.
 Hiroshi Miyaoka didn't join the project at the beginning, and new character designer instead of Atsuji Yamamoto.
 The game producer originally planned to port predecessors, but was declined because Success didn't hold licenses about old titles.
 Due to underestimation, the development period extended to two years and a half.
 The game was originally planned to feature 3D background with 2D characters, but for plenty of characters and overseas market release, the 3D effect was determined; this is the first 3D title of the series.
 A cheaper edition of Metal Saga was released in March 2006 in Japan with minor changes.
 The game was released for North America in 2006 by Atlus, being the first time series released in English market.

 Also in 2006, a sequel titled Metal Saga: Season of Steel was released in Japan for the Nintendo DS, which followed the story of Metal Max protagonist's son.
 Hiroshi Miyaoka designed the game again.
 The game featured 2D screen, and control with touch screen as a new attempt.
-Metal Saga Mobile, aka Metal Saga: the Melody of Linkage, was released for Japanese cellphone with 2 MB capacity in July 2007 and then released for another cellphone brand.
+Metal Saga Mobile, Metal Saga: the Melody of Linkage, was released for Japanese cellphone with 2 MB capacity in July 2007 and then released for another cellphone brand.
 The fourth Metal Saga, Metal Saga: New Frontier, is a web MMORPG.
 The game is similar as online management simulation game.
 In the game, players control a "hunter company", manage hunters and vehicles, defeat wanted, and ally with other companies.
 The game was officially serviced in 2010 in Japan, and is operated in some other East Asia countries.